stumburs/cbt/README.md

 ## What is it?

-cbt is a basic build tool/system for C/C++ where you only require a C++ compiler - no build system required like Make, CMake, etc. It's a vaguely inspired by [nobuild](https://github.com/tsoding/nobuild), and not quite as useful as this tool was primarly made for fun and learning.
+cbt is a basic build tool/system for C/C++ where you only require a C++ compiler - no build system required like Make, CMake, etc. It's vaguely inspired by [nobuild](https://github.com/tsoding/nobuild), and not quite as useful as this tool was primarly made for fun and learning.

 ## Quick Start